Limit Consistency of Lattice Boltzmann Equations: Continuous mathematical models

-\paragraph{Step 2: Incompressible limit} The incompressible limit regime of the BGKBE \eqref{eq:BGKBE} is obtained via aligning parameters to the diffusion terms.
+The incompressible limit regime of the BGKBE \eqref{eq:BGKBE} is obtained via aligning parameters to the diffusion terms (see e.g.\ \cite{krause2010fluid}).
 Let $l_\mathrm{f}$ be the mean free path, $\overline{c}$ the mean absolute thermal velocity, and \(\nu>0\) a kinematic viscosity.
-Assuming that a characteristic length $L$ and a characteristic velocity $U$ are given, define the Knudsen number, the Mach number and the Reynolds number, respectively
+Assuming that a characteristic length $L$ and a characteristic velocity $U$ are given, we define the Knudsen number, the Mach number and the Reynolds number, respectively

 These non-dimensional numbers relate as